huggingface/transformers/docs/source/model_doc/mbart.rst

 - Generation

-    To generate using the mBART-50 multilingual translation models, :obj:`eos_token_id` is used as the `:obj:`decoder_start_token_id` and the target language id is forced as the first generated token.
+    To generate using the mBART-50 multilingual translation models, :obj:`eos_token_id` is used as the :obj:`decoder_start_token_id` and the target language id is forced as the first generated token.
 To force the target language id as the first generated token, pass the `forced_bos_token_id` parameter to the `generate` method.
-    The following example shows how to translate between Hindi to French and Arabic to English using the `facebook/mbart-50-large-many-to-many` model.
+    The following example shows how to translate between Hindi to French and Arabic to English using the `facebook/mbart-50-large-many-to-many` checkpoint.

 .. code-block::